 SD53 Technology Summary

-Approximately 1200 laptop and desktop computers and over 100 tablets and Ipads.
+Approximately 1200 laptop and desktop computers and several hundred tablets and Ipads.

 - Consisting mostly of HP and Lenovo brand computers.